Overview

 print("Please ensure Redis server is running.")

-Before running this Python code, ensure you have the redis-py library installed:
+Before running this code, you need to install the redis-py client library:

 pip install redis